stanleykylee/100-days-of-code/r1-log.md

 ### R1D9
 #100DaysOfCode #R1D9 KILLED IT!!!
 Six days down of the 30 days of code challenge from @hackerrank.
 I'm now on day 25, which means I can possibly complete this tomorrow!
 Go go go!

+### R1D10
+#100DaysOfCode #R1D10 Another day of code done, that's 10 days now!
+I got a bit stuck with the primality test today and didn't get to go through as much as I would have liked.
+However, I was able to finally wrap my head around algorithm efficiencies and complexities.